 Recently, Cancer Council NSW has created an information podcast series – ‘The Thing About Cancer’, for people who have been affected by cancer.

 The series has been produced to help people who have been diagnosed with cancer, as well as their families and carers.
 A diagnosis, a treatment plan and the decisions that go along with those things can be overwhelming at times.
-With this podcast, Cancer Council NSW aim to offer even more support and guidance.
+With this Cancer Council podcast, they aim to offer even more support and guidance.

 The educational information that Cancer Council NSW already provides is vast.
 In fact, in my own Oncology waiting room, a whole wall is devoted to their information booklets.
 They cover topics from coping with a diagnosis, explaining cancer to kids and the physical side effects of cancer and chemotherapy.